Home Home

 We left Edinburgh and Scotland and headed south into England.
 You can see from the picture on the right that the weather was not ideal.

-Our first stop, close to the Scottish border, in the middle of the island was Hadrian`s Wall .
+Our first stop, close to the Scottish border, in the middle of the island was Hadrian`s Wall.
 We stopped at a Roman fort called Vercovicium (Housesteads), one of the many stationed along the 71 mile wall.
 The fort was atop a hill about a half mile from the parking lot in the middle of a pasture (watch your step!).
+Over the centuries, the land has been used primarily for farming but wasn't recognized for its historic value until 1930.
+At that time John Maurice Clayton presented the fort to the National Trust.

 Haydon Bridge over the River Tyne

 Back on the bus we headed southwest.
 Along the way we stopped for lunch in the small, but lovely town, of Hexham.
-This was the one time we ate at an English fast-food restaurant...Greggs .
+This was the one time we ate at an English fast-food restaurant called Greggs.
 The food was tasty and a good amount for the money.
-Clearly a sizable step up from McDonalds.
-After we ate we spent some time looking around the town.
+Clearly a big step up from McDonalds.
+After lunch we spent some time looking around the town.
 Many visited the town's abbey (built in the 12th century).
 As we left Hexham, we were treated to a beautiful shot of Haydon Bridge over the Rive Tyne.

 So on to Keswick, pronounced `ke-zik (go figure!).
 We drove up to a series of guest houses and unloaded.
 Since our group was too large for one guest house we split up into several.
 All were reported to be wonderful.
 We stayed at the West View.